KonstantinSimeonov/dmoj-tasks/problems/easy/16binarysearch/01weights/README.md

 # Weights

 **Vanko** loves to train and have **big muscles** and fight with **mutant squirrels**.
 In fact, he enjoys fighting mutant squirrels so much, he wants to help other people try out his hobby.
 That's why he recently opened a gym, so that people can train, become stronger and fight mutant squirrels with him.
-Unfortunately, he's a bit low on cash but he knows used metal garbage pieces to make weights for a **lejanka**.
-He stacked metal pieces on top of each other and so everyone can adjust the amount of weight they train with by putting a pin between any two pieces.
+Unfortunately, he's a bit low on cash but he knows how to use metal garbage pieces to make weights for a **lejanka**.
+He stacks metal pieces on top of each other and everyone can adjust the amount of weight they train with by putting a pin between any two pieces.
 Example:

 ```
 5 <--- pin here means lifting 5